Kleisli/Traduki/README.md

 - `sourceLanguage` the default language all the translations are based on
 - `export.directory` the directory all exports are written to, default: 'Data/Traduki/Export/'
 - `export.workspace` the workspace to read the nodes fron, default: 'live'
-- `export.documentTypeFilter` the filter for document nodes to export, default: 'Neos.Neos:Document'
+- `export.documentTypeFilterPresets` filter options for document nodes to be exported, default: 'Neos.Neos:Document'
-- `export.contentTypeFilter`  the filter for content nodes to export, default: '!Neos.Neos:Document'
+- `export.contentTypeFilterPresets` filter options for content nodes to de exported, default: '!Neos.Neos:Document'
 - `import.directory` the directory all imports will be read from, default: 'Data/Traduki/Import/'